 In addition, I suspect we will agree that this page will tax our skills as communicators.
 I do offer some comment on these skills.
 Good communications are not as common-sense as we might think so I’d ask you to consider how to conduct yourself, one with the other.

-I will leave you to work out the detail and I trust that other parts of the web site will help you express your curiousity about what is possible.
+I will leave you to work out the detail and I trust that other parts of the website – identified by the hyperlinks – will help you express your curiousity about what is possible.

 There are some further leads listed below.